pwgraham91/robinhood-extension/README.md

 # A Chrome Extension For Robinhood
-Right now all it does is show you the percentage gain or loss on the account page per stock.
+This extension adds a column on the account page which shows you percentage loss/gain on that stock.
 ![](https://www.evernote.com/l/ArkfSi3za5ZNko_lrX5uUWfE7KR6FdHWCDYB/image.png)